Contrasting E-Home Household Service (NASDAQ:EJH) and Team (NYSE:TISI)

-Team (NYSE:TISI) and E-Home Household Service (NASDAQ:EJH) are both small-cap construction companies, but which is the better investment?
-We will compare the two businesses based on the strength of their profitability, earnings, dividends, risk, valuation, analyst recommendations and institutional ownership.
+E-Home Household Service (NASDAQ:EJH) and Team (NYSE:TISI) are both small-cap business services companies, but which is the superior stock?
+We will compare the two companies based on the strength of their profitability, risk, valuation, earnings, institutional ownership, analyst recommendations and dividends.

 84.9% of Team shares are held by institutional investors.
-3.9% of Team shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+3.9% of Team shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Team and E-Home Household Service’s net margins, return on equity and return on assets.

-This table compares Team and E-Home Household Service’s revenue, earnings per share and valuation.
+This table compares E-Home Household Service and Team’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue